-Reference for current pool commands and visible flags.
+Reference for current pool shell commands, user-facing flags, and slash commands.
+This page omits hidden, development-only, and deprecated no-op flags.
 For workflow guidance, start with Poolside Agent CLI.

 pool